mogtofu33/docker-compose-drupal/README.md

 #### Daily usage, run a command on the server

 <pre>
-docker exec -it -u apache ddd-apache \
+docker exec -it -u apache dcd-php \
 ls -lah /var/www/localhost/drupal
 </pre>

 #### Login in the Apache to run commands
 <pre>
-docker exec -it -u apache ddd-apache bash
+docker exec -it -u apache dcd-php bash
 </pre>

 ## Reset the stack